& STALKING DEFENSE LAWYER

 Both felony and misdemeanor convictions will give you a criminal record, which can make it difficult or impossible to get hired, purchase a firearm, enlist in the military, or pursue other opportunities.
 You may also be facing incarceration, expensive fines, restitution, probation, and other costly and embarrassing consequences that deprive you of freedom and damage your reputation.

 The most effective way to protect your rights is to hire an aggressive, experienced harassment attorney or stalking attorney who will work tirelessly to preserve your liberty and minimize the damage resulting from the allegations.
-For a free legal consultation concerning harassment or stalking charges in Philadelphia, or the recent arrest of a family member, call The Law Office of Lloyd Long at (215) 525-6818 right away.
+For a free legal consultation concerning harassment or stalking charges in Philadelphia, or the recent arrest of a family member, contact the Law Office of Lloyd Long at (215) 525-6818 right away.